WeirauchLab/nf-encode-chip/README.md

 - Trackhubs for UCSC Genome Browser can be generated.
 - QC reporting is now done with MultiQC.
 - Metagenomics section added to classify reads.

+## FAQ

+### Where can I find more information?

+Check the documentation folder!
+This contains:

+- rehash of the quickstart
+- description of outputs
+- comparison of commands between ENCODE and Nextflow